sreenath/cdp-monitor/README.md

 Linux: npm run package-linux

-Once you have pacakage available, simply double click on the corresponding package file, it will start the desktop application
+Once you have pacakage available, simply double click on the corresponding executable file, it will start the desktop application.

+**Known Issue: **

+Desktop Notification does not work in windows due to an existing issue in electron - [Issue-10684(https://github.com/electron/electron/issues/10864)